Clemapfel/mousetrap/docs/04_widgets.md

 ## Column View

-\a{ColumnView} is used to display widgets as a table, which is split into rows and columns, the latter of which have a title.
+\a{ColumnView} is used to display widgets as a table, which is split into rows and columns.
+Each column has a title.

 To fill our `ColumnView`, we first instance it, then allocate a number of columns: